loilo/node-sass-yaml-importer/README.md

 }
 ```

-### Importing strings
+### Importing Strings

 As YAML values don't map directly to Sass's data types, a common source of confusion is how to handle strings.
 While [Sass allows strings to be both quoted and unqouted](https://sass-lang.com/documentation/values/strings#unquoted), strings containing spaces, commas and/or other special characters have to be wrapped in quotes.

-Since version 7 of this package, the importer will automatically add quotes around all strings that are not valid unquoted strings or hex colors (and that are not already quoted, of course):
+The importer will automatically add quotes around all strings that are not valid unquoted strings or hex colors (and that are not already quoted, of course):

 <!-- prettier-ignore -->
 Input | Output | Explanation